Employee benefits, made clear.

 Expected inflation (“Trend”) is applied, which is an estimate of the increase in the paid claims for the year ahead.
 Current industry inflationary trends are around 5%-8% for dental, and 10-17% for healthcare.

 “Credibility” refers to the percentage of your group’s own claims experience applied to your renewal rates (in contrast to the experience of the insurer as a whole).
-Credibility is based on group size: the larger the group, the higher the percentage of credibility.
+Credibility is based on group size: the larger the group, the higher the percentage of your own claims experience applied.

 Most insurers consider 2-3 years of claims when assessing pricing at renewal, with a heavier weighting typically applied for the most recent year.